 Safety of pupil passengers is primary, this overrides all other considerations.
 Violations of these rules will result in a conference with the Principal and the transportation director.
 Further violations could result in denial of transportation until a satisfactory solution is worked out with the parents of the student.
 In no case will the students be discharged indiscriminately from buses for misbehavior; they are to be discharged at the regular discharge points only.

-Pupils must be well-behaved in all ways and must follow the following rules:
+Pupils must be well-behaved in all ways and must follow the following rules of conduct on school vehicles: